 He divides his time professionally as a community musician, trumpeter and conductor, and has performed across the UK and Europe, including tours in Germany, Denmark and Estonia.

-As a Trumpeter, he has performed all across the UK and Europe, both as a soloist and as an orchestra player, including with the Orchestra of the Age of Enlightenment, International Baroque Players and Oxford Baroque.
-As a modern trumpet player, he has appeared with the Brandenburg Sinfonia and Ukranian National Opera (UK Tour).
-Chris has performed in prestigious venues and festivals such as St John’s Smith Square, London and the Palace of Versailles.
+As a trumpeter, he has performed across the UK and Europe, both as a soloist and as an orchestra player, including with the Orchestra of the Age of Enlightenment, International Baroque Players, Les Violons du Roy and Manchester Baroque.
+As a modern trumpet player, he has appeared with ‘The Multi-Storey Orchestra’, Brandenburg Sinfonia and Ukrainian National Opera (UK Tour).
+Chris has performed in prestigious venues and festivals such as St Martin-in-the-fields, St John’s Smith Square, London and the Palace of Versailles.
 He performed as part of the BBC Proms live on BBC Radio 3 and as an orchestral trumpeter in the London Handel Festival.
 He has been fortunate enough to work with conductors including Sir Roger Norrington and Laurence Cummings.

-As a specialist baroque conductor he has directed a number of major works including operas and oratorios by Handel (Acis and Galatea, Messiah, Semele), Purcell (The Fairy Queen, King Arthur, Dido and Aeneas) and many works by Bach, Vivaldi and lesser known English contemporaries of Purcell and Handel.
+As a specialist baroque conductor he has directed a number of major works including operas and oratorios by Handel (Semele/Acis and Galatea/Messiah/Samson), Purcell (The Fairy Queen, King Arthur, Dido and Aeneas) and many works by Bach, Vivaldi and lesser known English contemporaries of Purcell and Handel.

-He conducts all eras of music and recent performances have included Elgar’s Cello Concerto, Haydn’s Clock Symphony, Mozart’s Requiem and new commissions by the composers David Sims and Nils Greenhow.
+He conducts all eras of music and has directed many major orchestral and choral works.
+These include Elgar’s Cello Concerto, Symphonies by Haydn, Schubert and Arriaga, Mozart’s Requiem and new commissions by the composers David Sims, Jonathan Brigg and Nils Greenhow.